Up to 60% off sofas & mattresses — limited‑time deals.

 • Type: Memory foam mattress

-• Cover: Knit fabric Lycra cover
+• Cover: Knit fabric cover (store listing)

 • Trial: Mostly Mattress 100-night comfort guarantee (store policy)